Centennial, Wyoming

 Centennial is a small mountain-town in Albany County, Wyoming, United States.
-It serves a fairly large surrounding landscape of resorts, along with a few ranches, and is itself somewhat of a tourist attraction located along a gently sloping hillside traversed by a highway.
+It serves a fairly large surrounding landscape, along with a few ranches, located along a gently sloping hillside traversed by a highway.
 Because it has been, since 1980 or later, included in a census-designated place (CDP), bearing the town's name, specific demographics characterizing the town itself are not available.